CVE-2014-0591: A Crafted Query Against an NSEC3-signed Zone Can Crash BIND

 An unintentional defect in the handling of NSEC3-signed zones can cause BIND to be crashed by a specific set of queries.

-Please Note: Versions of BIND 9.7 are also affected, but this branch is beyond its "end of life" (EOL) and no longer receives testing or security fixes from ISC.
-For current information on which versions are actively supported, please see http://www.isc.org/downloads/software-support-policy/bind-software-status/.
+Please note: Versions of BIND 9.7 are also affected, but this branch is beyond its "end of life" (EOL) and no longer receives testing or security fixes from ISC.
+For current information on which versions are actively supported, please see https://www.isc.org/downloads/software-support-policy/.

 Authoritative nameservers serving at least one NSEC3-signed zone are vulnerable to this defect.
 Recursive-only servers are not at risk.
 Authoritative servers which do not serve NSEC3-signed zones are not at risk.